 Remember that your business is offering more than just a product or service to a potential client.
 You’re demonstrating your interest in developing a lasting professional relationship with your clients.

-It’s 2022.
-Businesses are evolving, and sales proposals should, too.
+It’s 2024.
+Businesses are evolving, and business sales proposals should, too.

 Going paperless is becoming a growing trend, especially when it comes to B2B deliverables.
 Not only is this a greener way to start your working relationship, but it’s also far more engaging and easy to access.